Great Ocean Road

-The Great Ocean Road region extends well beyond the coastal tourist road of the same name.
-It goes further eastwards, encompassing Geelong which is the second largest city in Victoria and fronts Corio Bay.
-It also includes the Bellarine Peninsula with its collection of towns fronting the sandy beaches of the bay, the historic defence port of Queenscliff which is linked to Sorrento on the Mornington Peninsula via a passenger and car ferry service, and the ocean-front towns of Barwon Heads and Ocean Grove.
+The Great Ocean Road region also extends further eastwards, encompassing Geelong which is Victoria's second largest city and the Bellarine Peninsula with its collection of towns fronting the sandy beaches of the bay.
+A car and passenger ferry links the historic defence port of Queenscliff to Sorrento on the Mornington Peninsula.
 The western end of the Great Ocean Road region includes the coastal city of Warrnambool, the site of Victoria's first permanent settlement at Portland, and the remote untouched coastline which extends westwards to the fishing village of Nelson and the state border with South Australia.

 Inland are the lush rainforests of the Otway Ranges and the huge volcanic plain surrounding Colac and Camperdown and Terang with its craters, cones, large lakes and fertile soils.